Troubleshooting Sitemap source issues

 Context and symptoms:

-Click for likely cause and resolution
+Likely cause and resolution

-Indexed content isn’t up to date
+Indexed content is not up to date

 Refresh limitations